h90barron/cf_api/README.md

 About Crowd Flow:

-Crowd Flow is a mobile app to be developed that will allow users to see what's currently going on in their area via the flow of crowds.
+Crowd Flow is a mobile app to be developed that will allow users to see what's going on in their area via the flow of crowds.
 Users will be able to see concentrations of crowds (other users) in their area to determine what events/places are currently popular.

 For suggestions or requests feel free to contact me at h90barron@gmail.com